Credit: Benny Lam/SoCO/Rex / Rex USA

 Editorial Use Only.
 No stock, books, advertising or merchandising without photographer's permission

-(Cropped picture) A low-income family living in urban slums in Hong Kong.
+(Cropped picture) An elderly person living in urban slums in Hong Kong.

 Shocking aerial photos of cramped Hong Kong apartments, Hong Kong - 22 Feb 2013